 Partha joined Watsi on August 8th, 2013.
 201 other people also joined Watsi on that day!
-Partha's most recent donation traveled 8,800 miles to support Kea, a 19-year-old student from Cambodia, to fund a myringoplasty.
+Partha's most recent donation traveled 8,200 miles to support Zuriel, a friendly and playful three-year-old boy from Philippines, to fund hernia repair surgery.

 Kea is a student who lives in a rural province of Cambodia with his parents, who are farmers, and his younger brother and sister.
 When he was 11, Kea had a severe ear infection that caused the tympanic membrane, or the ear drum, in his left ear to perforate.
 As a result, Kea experiences pain and discharge from his ear.
 He also has difficulty communicating with others.
 Kea traveled to visit our medical partner, Children's Surgical Centre (CSC), to receive treatment.
 On September 1st, he will undergo a myringoplasty procedure in his left ear.
 During the procedure, surgeons will close the perforation.
 Now CSC is requesting $464 to fund his procedure.
 This will cover the cost of medications, supplies, and inpatient care.
 Kea shared, "I hope my hearing will improve and the the infection and pain will go away."